Royal Caribbean is Back! Six Ships to Sail This Summer

 Royal Caribbean will also make its return to Europe as Harmony of the Seas returns August 7 for 7-night itineraries to the Western Mediterranean.
 As previously announced, Adventure of the Seas will also depart from Nassau, Bahamas on June 12, and Anthem of the Seas and Jewel of the Seas will also resume in Europe this July.

 The cruise line is continuing to work closely with the CDC, port authorities in the U.S., as well as all destinations being visited regarding requirements for these upcoming sailings.
-Today’s official announcement did not stipulate all health and safety measurements that will be required on these sailings, and the line says it will share additional updates on measures very soon prior to departure dates.

 “The current process requires each ship to complete a simulation cruise before receiving approval to resume sailing once again from U.S. ports.
 The applications for simulation cruises are under review and receiving approvals on a rolling basis.
 The progress made as a result of the ongoing collaboration with and support from the state, local, and federal level continues to set the stage for Royal Caribbean to return to sailing this summer as planned,” wrote the line in its official announcement.